pyne/pyne/docs/source/index.rst

 native implementations of common nuclear algorithms, as well as Python bindings and I/O support for other industry standard nuclear codes.

+Please email us at pyne-users@googlegroups.com if you have any questions on how to use or install PyNE.

-PyNE development is a continuing effort and we are always looking for more developers, testers, and users.
+Note that PyNE development is a continuing effort and we are always looking for more developers, testers, and users.
 If you are interested in being involved with this project, please contact us via pyne-dev@googlegroups.com, or `github`_.